Nonsense.

 A man who anticipates the evolution of a current system or society also shares a strong pragmatic view of the current world as it is and doesn't expect more of it than can actually be obtained.
 He thereby knows that what he's looking for is a projection in a far away time.

-Ernest Adams is not that man.
-He's saying that developers should do it, despite acknowledging that it's currently impossible, in such a way that it's presented as a counter argument from the opposition more than a truth.
+should do it, despite acknowledging that it's currently impossible, in such a way that it's presented as a counter argument from the opposition more than a truth.

 The obvious effect is that it conveys the idea that it's a mere opinion, one that he doesn't agree with.